 Skip to main content

-Loading your JAR executables
+Loading Your JAR Executables

 To extend the security of your VaultCode, client developed JAR executables should be allow-listed, either via a code signing certificate or via JAR hash.
+Allowlisting JARs allows the HSM operator to restrict which JARs can be loaded to VaultCode.
+Allowlisting is done using the configuration options in the application.yml.

 Lastly, once you are in production, the certificate should be strictly protected and access to it should be limited and maintained.
 For example, only Release Managers have access to the signing certificate, that is stored inside an HSM.
+Alternatively, you could allowlist only fingerprints in production, to enforce explicit and intentional upgrade ceremonies.

+To streamline the development process while maintaining security, you can use code signing certificate.
 Multiple certificates can be onboarded to allow changes from different developers who each have their own certificate.

 1. Create a code signing key pair per environment or developer.